Klaviyo Pricing: The Honest Breakdown for 2026

 Email only (first 60 days)

-I tested Klaviyo’s free tier recently for a new project, and it’s far more restrictive than what I remember from previous years—now capped at just 250 subscribers and 500 monthly emails.
+I tested Klaviyo’s free plan recently for a new project, and it’s far more restrictive than what I remember from previous years—now capped at just 250 subscribers and 500 monthly emails.
 Since the February 2025 transition to profile-based pricing, even this free tier counts all active profiles—not just engaged subscribers—toward your 250-person limit.

 Sender, for instance, offers up to 15,000 emails monthly to 2,500 subscribers completely free—I switched my smaller projects there and haven’t looked back.